byuitechops/audit-early-documentation/locked-files-audit/locked-files-key-components.md

 This will grab the contents of a sandbox course and compare it to an exisiting object of that course.
 If they match, the test will pass.
 ### CoursesMatch (Courses are the Same)
 #### How to Test:
 We will pass in two courses.
-One course will be an actual copy while the other course will be completley different.
-We will compare both to the blueprint.
-The different course should fail and the copy should passs.
+On course will be an actual copy while the other will be completley different.
+The Different course should fail and the copy should passs.
-### GroupsMatchMatch (No Groups Missing)
+### ContentsMatch (No Files Missing)
 #### How to Test:
-We will pass in two courses which are identical and two which are nearly identical.
-The only difference will be that one course will have a group category that does not exist in the other.
-If the test works properly, it will emit a success for the former and a failure for the latter.
-We will then pass in two identical course objects which have not groupcategories.
-This should emit a warning status object from the function.
+We will pass in two courses which are nearly identical.
+The only difference will be that one course will have a file that does not exist in the other.
+If the function works properly, it will emit a warning.

-### ConfigurationsMatch (Configurations are the Same)
+### LockConfigurationsMatch (Configurations are the Same)
 #### How to Test:
-In this test we will pass in two courses which have matching group category configurations and two courses which have conflicting configurations.
+In this test we will pass in two courses which have matching locked-file configurations and two courses which have conflicting configurations.
 The former should emit a success while the latter should emit a failure.
 ### EmitError
 #### How to Test:
 We will pass in a status object flagged as an error.
 If it works properly, the function should pass an Auditor Error Message.
 ### EmitWarning
 #### How to Test:
-We will pass in a status object flagged as a warning.
+We will pass in a status object flagged as an warning.
 If it works properly, the function should pass an Auditor Warning Message.
 ### EmitSuccess
 #### How to Test:
-We will pass in a status object flagged as a success.
+We will pass in a status object flagged as an success.
 If it works properly, the function should pass an Auditor Success Message.